Posted on: October 22nd, 2018 by Lost Earth Adventures

 The men gathered around us with curiosity as we asked for directions, giving us that classic Indian head wobble, where the side-to-side movement means they were saying yes or were in agreement, the children approached us wearily, brave young boys thrust ahead to ask us our ‘good name’ and woman so often shied away, even when I approached them first.

+I had to stop and remind myself, that I was still in Nepal.
+For those that come to Nepal just for the mountains, I would urge you to explore the Terai and see a different aspect of this beautiful country.
 The land was baking and as the light faded the blood orange sun engulfed the horizon.
 We settled close to Bardibas for the night.
 Tomorrow at dawn we would go from the flatlands to the Himalaya.

 The Best Exotic Marigold Hotel to… the trailhead?

 The room we stayed in had windows that did not shut, Mickey Mouse sheets and a door that still had its protective covering on, but came without a lock.
 We were not in a popular destination and we queried whether we may have been one of the first or only tourists to stay here.
 What the guesthouse lacked in amenities, was made up by the staff.
 The proprietor of this establishment had the positivity, enthusiasm and energy of Sonny Kapoor from the film, The Best Exotic Marigold Hotel.
 Nothing was too much trouble, even if nothing really worked.
 But what’s not to love when you have company like that?
 I got eaten alive by mozzies that night, but I’m still smiling about this place.

 In the morning we left, almost immediately the road deteriorated into a ramshackle heap of dust, dirt and rock.
 Paved it was not.
 Herbert the Honda seemed enthusiastic… sort of.
 After a mega day on the roads yesterday, maybe he was just tuckered out?
 It was apparent from the get-go that this would be a challenging day ahead.